Publish Novellas 31 August 2022

 EPISODE 1 – STALEMATE

-In this novella mystery miniseries, discover whether a spontaneous romance with different religious backgrounds finds acceptance among family and community as years of war end.
+In this novella mystery miniseries, discover whether a happenstance romance between strangers with different religious backgrounds find acceptance among family and community as years of war end.

 The object of chess is not to capture the king, but to force an intractable position of not being able to move out of check.
 This is called checkmate.
 The game mimics rules of battle, thereby training players to think strategically.
 Its principles permeate a variety of competitive professions that include negotiation, finance, and law.